boyazh/Stats507/README.md

 Then I replaced the values from the columns to make them easier to read.

 in 3c, I counted the total case numbers in the demographic and dental files.

+To check the file, you can find it here.

+# ssss